Oxnard College: Academics

+A four-year dental hygiene bachelor's degree program has been developed with the first students beginning in the fall of 2025.

 Student services

 The Dream Resource Center provides resources to undocumented students.

 The Extended Opportunities Program (EOPS) is designed to specifically aid low income students.
 The EOPS helps students navigate college and focuses on being a tool for those students who need an extra hand.

 The Oxnard College Honors Program, which began in the fall of 2019, comprises specialized courses aimed at developing academic aptitude.

 Athletics

 Oxnard's athletic teams are nicknamed the Condors.
 The college currently sponsors four men's and four women's varsity teams.
 The college competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC).

 Notable alumni

 Notable alumni of Oxnard College include: